Safe Surf Lab

 You should use Surfshark if:

-You shouldn’t use Surfshark if:
+You probably shouldn’t use Surfshark if:

 Alternatives worth considering